hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.transaction.submit.md

 `--data, -d`

-The serialized JSON representation of the participant to add to the participant registry.
+The serialized JSON representation of the transaction to send to the business network.
 The data must be valid according to the model of the participant.
 Example: `{"$class":"net.biz.digitalPropertyNetwork.RegisterPropertyForSale","transactionId":"TRANSACTION_001","seller":"mae@biznet.org","title":"TITLE_001"}`

 ## Example command